Breath of the Wild pro plays baseball with a Moblin using a Bokoblin as the ball

 In the agonizing wait for Breath of the Wild 2 - which is reportedly still on track to launch in 2022 - people are constantly experimenting in Breath of the Wild and sharing their discoveries online.
 One recent example reveals a handy magnesis trick to turn off Guardians' brains and give you some extra time to down them.
 If you're truly desperate for something to do, here's a Breath of the Wild glitch you can exploit to fly around the map without a paraglider.

-If you think you've done all there is to do in Hyrule, here are some games like Breath of the Wild to give a try.
+If you think you've done all there is to do in Hyrule, here are some games like Zelda to give a try.